 Finally, I’ll mention adjacent channel interference.
 This is when another station is on the next frequency (or the same frequency).
 Again, the solution is to work on strengthening the wanted signal, and weakening the unwanted one.
 That involves the same techniques already described.

 Sometimes, there is no solution.
 But, often, reception can be better.
 If this advice doesn’t help, contact us and maybe we can figure out a way to make it work.

 A Note about HD Radios

 All of our stations broadcast in HD — that is, have the digital option.
 But we also are still doing analog — an HD radio can pick up both.
-The models mentioned above don’t have digital.
-There are several good radios that do, as you can see following the HD link above.
 Our experience so far has been, though, that the digital part doesn’t pick up at a distance as well as the analog, so if you are in an area of fringe reception, an HD radio may not matter at present.
 A good reason to try to get the digital part of the signal, though, is that with HD you can get 2 streams of programming from us — both classical music and our roots, rock and jazz mix.

 Radio services on Prairie Public are a result of a partnership of Prairie Public, North Dakota State University, and the University of North Dakota.
 By uniting Prairie Public Radio, KDSU Radio, and KUND 89.3 FM, we have created a public radio service for all of North Dakota.
 Prairie Public is affiliated with NPR National Public Radio.